Willibaur/ruby/README-ORIGINAL.md

     creates a bunch of new string objects.<sup>[[link](#string-concatenation)]</sup>

     ```ruby
-    # Correcto and also fast
+    # good and also fast
     html = ''
     html << '<h1>Page title</h1>'